 The Care Act 2014 ensures that carers are recognised in law in the same way as those they care for.
 The Council will then carry out a carers’ assessment.

-A carer's assessment is a discussion with you that will help us understand the physical, emotional and practical impact that caring has on your life. to ensure you can access appropriate support services to help you in your role.
+A carer's assessment is a conversation with you that will help us understand the physical, emotional and practical impact that caring has on your life and to ensure you can access appropriate support services to help you in your role.
 The level of support you will receive from the Council will depend on a number of factors; however, we will sign post you to other service providers who will as a minimum provide you with advice, support and guidance.

 The assessment will enable us to understand important issues such as whether you are able and willing to carry on caring, whether you want to work, whether you want to study or do more socially.